oracle-livelabs/oci/gdk-oci-email/06-build-run-native/build-run-native.md

 	Check your email as before.

+## Task 3: Stop the application

-5. Bring the running application to the foreground:
+1. Bring the running application to the foreground:

 	```
 	<copy>